Gabriel Barbosa: Return to Santos (loan)

 On 25 January 2018, Gabriel's former club Santos announced that they had reached an agreement with Inter for his return to the club on a one-year loan deal.
-He made his re-debut for the club on 11 February, starting and scoring his team's second in a 2–2 away draw against Ferroviária.
+He made the first appearance of his loan on 11 February, starting and scoring his team's second in a 2–2 away draw against Ferroviária.

 Gabriel made his Copa Libertadores debut on 1 March 2018, starting in a 2–0 away loss against Real Garcilaso.
 On 11 May, he scored a hat-trick – the first of his professional career – in a 5–1 home routing of Luverdense, for the year's national cup.

 On 1 September 2018, Gabriel scored all his team's goals in a 3–0 away win against Vasco da Gama.